PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 * Test all the other modules -- as you would for any new release.

 In any case, we advise you to make sure that your module does work in PrestaShop 1.7.

-_We are currently thinking up ways to ease the upgrade path -- for instance, a tool to take the 1.6 store, import all of its data and images into 1.7, and end up with a default store (default 1.7 theme, default 1.7 native modules) with the 1.6 data and settings.
-This is still a project more than actual working source code, but you get the idea._

 ### Should PrestaShop 1.6 owners invest time and money into upgrading her shop to 1.7?